OliverBurkardt/supertux_music/README.md

 # supertux_menu_music

+"menuetheme"

+is an updated arrangement of the original menue-music.

+"Title_enhancedV13.76"

-This is a study of the menu-theme of Supertuxcart, trying to expand on it whilst staying true to its original melody.
+is a study of the menu-theme of Supertuxcart, trying to expand on it whilst staying true to its original melody.

 The file is a dry export from MuseScore without any effects (pure plugins), of the piece in its current state.